Background and Context

 | Diagrams/Graphics | ignored | context-aware |

-Numbers are difficult to evaluate without row/column references.
-Modern parsers convert tables directly into Markdown – machine-readable, versionable, and unambiguous for subsequent steps.
+Numbers are hard to interpret without row and column references.
+Modern parsers convert tables directly into Markdown – machine-readable, version-controllable, and unambiguous for downstream steps.

-Tables as Markdown enable precise, repeatable analyses – from financial reports to academic studies.
-Only with this do automated trend analyses become truly reliable.
+Tables in Markdown enable precise, repeatable analyses – from financial reports to academic studies.
+Only then do automated trend analyses become genuinely reliable.

 Feature Comparison